 The exploration and exploitation of the Americas by Europeans led to the Slave Trade and its devastating consequences.

 For the above reasons, many cities, including Seattle, Los Angeles, Denver, and Phoenix, and states such as Alaska, Vermont, and Oregon, have substituted Indigenous People’s Day for Columbus Day.
 Hawaii celebrates Discoverers’ Day, and South Dakota observes Native American Day.
-The aim is to acknowledge Columbus’ treatment of the native peoples he encountered and to show honor and respect to native peoples in general.
+The aim is to acknowledge Columbus’ treatment of the native people he encountered and to show honor and respect to native people in general.